Check that Input Data is Complete, Balanced and Well Distributed

 Motivation

 The data generation processes are not static.
 Therefore, it is necessary to continuously check that data evolution does not introduce issues in distributions, completeness and balance.
+Beyond distributional checks, recurring data quality anti-patterns, such as structural issues with schema, labels, or feature ratios, can silently degrade model performance if not systematically detected.

 Applicability